dynamsoft-docs/barcode-reader-docs-js/programming-old/javascript/samples-demos/use-cases.md

 The following sample demonstrates how to utilize the SDK to fill out form fields.

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/4.use-case/1.fill-a-form-with-barcode-reading.html">Read Barcodes and Fill Form Fields - Demo</a>
-* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/4.use-case/1.fill-a-form-with-barcode-reading.html">Read Barcodes and Fill Form Fields - Source Code</a>
+* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/9.x/4.use-case/1.fill-a-form-with-barcode-reading.html">Read Barcodes and Fill Form Fields - Source Code</a>

 ## Read the PDF417 Barcode on the Driver's License